-On the example of the White Sea, the upper part of the sediments is characterized:
+In the example of the White Sea, the upper part of the sediments is characterized:

-- the sulfur concentration in the upper interval is varied from 0.15% to 0.3%, which was several times less than for the deeper layers; - the measured value of sulfur isotope composition $\delta^{34}S = -4.2\%$ confirms the marine genesis of sulfur due to sulfate reduction in oxidizing conditions; - the uranium concentration in the upper oxidized layer was lowest for the bottom sediment column and did not exceed 1.5 ppm; - the genesis of uranium in the bottom sediments is close to uranium concentration in the continental run-off; however, we suggest that some uranium parts can also come with organic matter (the U/TOC ratio for the upper layer varied from 0.8 to 1.1 ppmU/%TOC).
+- the sulfur concentration in the upper interval varied from 0.15% to 0.3%, which was several times less than for the deeper layers; - the measured value of sulfur isotope composition $\delta^{34}S = -4.2\%$ confirms the marine genesis of sulfur due to sulfate reduction in oxidizing conditions; - the uranium concentration in the upper oxidized layer was lowest for the bottom sediment column and did not exceed 1.5 ppm; - the genesis of uranium in the bottom sediments is close to uranium concentration in the continental run-off; however, we suggest that some uranium parts can also come with organic matter (the U/TOC ratio for the upper layer varied from 0.8 to 1.1 ppmU/%TOC).

 The bottom sediments were characterized by reduced conditions, with negative Eh values.
 This layer was denser and visually distinguished by a dark color due to increased hydrotroilite content.
-Hydrotroilite has been identified in the current study in black dots and patches against the greenish-grey background of sediments and described more in detail in [Rozanov, Volkov, Emelyanov, 2012].
-The identified decrease of organic matter content could be explained by the activity of anaerobic microorganisms, which is confirmed by the results of [Belyaev, 2015; Demaison, Moore, 1980] that show that the oxic environment is characterized by lower organic matter preservation due to microbial activity.
+Hydrotroilite has been identified in the current study in black dots and patches against the greenish-grey background of sediments and described more in detail in (Rozanov, Volkov and Emelyanov, 2012).
+The identified decrease in organic matter content could be explained by the activity of anaerobic microorganisms, which is confirmed by the results of (Demaison and Moore, 1980; Belyaev, 2015) that show that the oxic environment is characterized by lower organic matter preservation due to microbial activity.

-On the example of the White Sea, the lower part of the sediments is characterized:
+In the example of the White Sea, the lower part of the sediments is characterized: